Intramural AIDS Research Fellowship

 Selection process

 When reviewing applications, reviewers place equal emphasis on all materials submitted.
 Applications that are successful are those where applicants have a well thought-out, innovative, and feasible research plan that shows outstanding scientific potential.
 You, as an applicant, must demonstrate through the materials submitted commitment to science and careful consideration of the steps needed to advance your career.
-Equal emphasis is place on mentor’s history of mentorship and how he/she will contribute to the career and professional development of the applicant.
+Equal emphasis is placed on mentor’s history of mentorship and how he/she will contribute to the career and professional development of the applicant.

 The number of fellowships awarded varies by year depending on the funding available.
 However, the program usually awards 11-15 fellowships per year.